SadPossum/BusinessCardSiteBackend/README.md

-# BusinessCardSiteBackendDemo
+# BusinessCardSiteBackend

-BusinessCardSiteBackendDemo is a web application that allows users to write reviews about you.
+BusinessCardSiteBackend is a web application that allows users to write reviews about you.
 The application has a REST API that provides CRUD (create, read, update, delete) functionality for reviews.

 ## Prerequisites
 Before you begin, make sure you have the following prerequisites installed on your machine: